 Control it remotely from anywhere in the world through the network interfaces of the driving computer.
 Do not worry about the LED display's architecture.
-Users with special display applications (such as big, real-time timetables and scoreboards) can develop custom software for a computer monitor
+Users with special display

 Open source FPGA demo:-

 Use the hardware platform for experimenting with, and learning about, driving RGB LEDs.